remidinishanth/golang_learnings/assignability.md

 // t4 = '[c d]'
 ```

-* V and T are channel types with identical element types, V is a bidirectional channel, and at least one of V or T is not a named type.
+### V and T are channel types with identical element types, V is a bidirectional channel, and at least one of V or T is not a named type.

+Channel types can be bi-directional or single-directional.
+Assume `T` is an arbitrary type,
+chan T denotes a bidirectional channel type.
+Compilers allow both receiving values from and sending values to bidirectional channels.
+chan<- T denotes a send-only channel type.
+Compilers don't allow receiving values from send-only channels.
+<-chan T denotes a receive-only channel type.
+Compilers don't allow sending values to receive-only channels.

 * T is an interface type, but not a type parameter, and x implements T.